-HIST 27200 African American History to 1883 (T. Holt) A lecture course discussing selected topics in the African American experience (economic, political, social) from African origins through the Supreme Court decision invalidating Reconstruction Era protections of African American civil rights.
+HIST 27300 African American History since 1883 (T. Holt) A lecture course discussing selected topics in the African American experience (economic, political, social) from Reconstruction Era protections of African American civil rights through social and political movements in the twentieth and twenty-first centuries seeking their restoration.
 Course evaluations via online quizzes and take-home essays.